Niranjan Mukundan: Later career

-Personal
+Personal life

 Niranjan hails from a middle-class family from Bangalore.
-His father used to work as independent consultant and mother works in a corporate company.
-Born with a medical condition called spina bifida and with clubbed feet, he underwent as many as sixteen surgeries.
-He was advised by the doctors to undergo swimming to strengthen his leg muscles.
-His mother took him to the swimming club in Jayanagar, Bangalore and it is here that coach John Christopher spotted and promised to turn him into an international level swimmer.
+His father used to work as independent consultant and mother works in the corporate industry.
+Due to his birth condition, he underwent as many as sixteen surgeries, and was advised by his doctors to undergo swimming to strengthen his leg muscles.
+His mother first took him to the swimming club in Jayanagar, Bangalore, where he met his coach, John Christopher.